Division 43 Allowances – Step by Step Guide to Maximising Your Deductions

 Depending on the type of expense, the date of construction, and the cost of the building or construction cost, you can claim a Division 43 depreciation at a rate of 2.5% to 4%.
 Generally, for building work after 15 September 1987, you claim a capital works deduction at a rate of 2.5% over 40 years.

-Keep in mind that the land itself can’t be written off.
+Remember, the land itself is not eligible for write-off.
 The cost of acquiring the land or demolishing existing structures isn’t deductible.

 The amount you can claim also depends on the cost of construction.
-If you don’t remember construction costs or have lost your paperwork, you need to get an estimate from a quantity surveyor.
+If you forgot the construction costs or have lost your paperwork, you need to get an estimate from a quantity surveyor.

-A Capital Works Depreciation Calculator can help you understand how much you can depreciate or write off in any year.
+Use our capital works depreciation calculator to help you understand how much you can depreciate or write off in any year:

 Does Capital Works Allowance Division 43 Apply to Any Building Work?